 Plug-in Hybrid Electric Vehicles (PHEVs) are powered by an internal combustion engine and electrical energy stored in a battery.
 The vehicle can be plugged into an electric power source to charge in addition to regenerative braking and the internal combustion engine.

-All Electric Vehicles (EVs) run completely on electricity stored in a battery that powers the motor.
-EVs are charged by regenerative braking and by plugging the vehicle into an electric power source.
+Plug-in Electric Vehicles (PEVs) run completely on electricity stored in a battery that powers the motor.
+PEVs are charged by regenerative braking and by plugging the vehicle into an electric power source.

-If you decide that an electric vehicle fits your driving needs, contact your electrical utility.
+If you decide that a plug-in electric vehicle fits your driving needs, contact your electrical utility.
 Most California utilities have checklists, rate calculators and other resources just for EV owners.
-Links to some of these sites are provided below.

 What Level of Charger Do You Need for Plug-Ins?

 Start with the vehicle: Look at the manufacturer websites for the charging requirements for their vehicles (Nissan, GM).
-Find out what special equipment you will need for charging at home, at work or while out on the road.
-Vehicle and component manufacturers are working with utilities to develop an effective, integrated and streamlined home infrastructure installation process.
-Most cars and smart chargers will allow people to set timers for their chargers so they won't be required to actually get up during off-peak hours to plug in.
+Find out what plug-in electric vehicle supply equipment (EVSE) you may need for charging at home, at work or while out on the road.
+Vehicle and EVSE manufacturers are working with utilities to develop an effective, integrated and streamlined infrastructure installation process.
+Most vehicles and EVSE will allow users to set timers in order to tailor charging schedules so they won't be required to actually get up during off-peak hours to start the charging process.

-While some electric vehicles can be charged using a standard 3-prong cord and outlet (120 volts), industry experts agree that most EV drivers will want the convenience of charging more quickly with a home 220-volt outlet like those powering an electric dryer.
-Using faster charging devices requires a utility service upgrade - installing a dedicated circuit, the charger appliance and electrical upgrades in the home.
+While nearly all electric vehicles can be charged using a standard 3-prong cord and outlet (120 volts), most BEV drivers will prefer the convenience of charging more quickly with a 240-volt outlet like those powering an electric dryer.
+Using faster charging equipment usually requires a utility service upgrade - installing a dedicated higher amperage circuit, the EVSE appliance itself, and potentially an upgraded panel and circuit breakers.

-Level 1 charging takes advantage of existing home 120-volt wiring and connects through any three-pronged outlet.
-Be prepared for a long wait – charging most electric cars can take anywhere from 8 to14 hours.
+Alternating Current (AC) Level 1 charging takes advantage of existing residential or commercial 120-volt wiring and connects through any three-pronged outlet.
+Be prepared for a long wait – fully charging most electric cars from a near empty state of charge can take anywhere from 8 to over 24 hours.

-Your utility company also needs to know that you’re planning to install a 220V charging station so that they can ensure reliable electrical service for your neighborhood.
-California utility companies continue to develop creative ways to redistribute energy demand through various load management programs like utility rate options, consumer education programs and installing smart meters at the point of use.
+Your utility company also needs to know that you're planning to install a 240-volt charging station (EVSE) so that they can ensure reliable electrical service for your neighborhood.
+California utility companies continue to develop creative ways to redistribute energy demand through various load management programs such as demand response options, time-of-use rates, energy storage facilities, distributed generation based microgrids, consumer education programs and making the electrical grid smarter.

 Will your Home Need an Upgrade?

-- Consider installing a second meter dedicated to tracking your electric vehicle charging activity.
+- Consider installing a second meter dedicated to tracking your electric vehicle charging activity if you plan on taking advantage of separate tariff rates for your home and electric vehicle usage.

 - In some cases, consumers may want to enlist the services of a licensed electrical contractor.
 Guidelines for hiring a state licensed electrical contractor can be found at the Contractor State Licensing Board.